Bobol stopped when he reached the trail around the

 Chattagong, Derek and Leon had it.

-Like Cal, he disregarded hunger and thirst, followed the new craving, after all, Roxie must be with them.
+the new craving, after all, Roxie must be with them.

 Then he was aroused again, weakly, and it faded.